leaftail1880/ll-telegram-bot/README.md

-# LeviLamina Mod Template
+# LeviLamina TelegramBot mod

-Mod Template for LeviLamina
+Connect your minecraft chat with telegram chat using telegram bot

 ## Usage

+1. Install using lip `lip install github.com/leaftail1880/ll-telegram-bot`
+2. Start your server
+3. Create telegram bot in t.me/botfather
+4. Edit plugins/TelegramBot/config.json

+## Config Documentation

+Example:

+- player `leftail1880` sent message `hello` in minecraft chat

+  1. in server console appears `leaftail1880: hello` using minecraft.sendToConsoleLogFormat
+  2. in telegram chat appears `leaftail1880: hello` using telegram.sendToChatFormat

+- user `leaftail1880` sent message `hello` in telegram chat

+  1. in server console appears `Telegram leaftail1880: hello` using telegram.sendToConsoleLogFormat
+  2. in minecraft chat appears `Telegram leaftail1880: hello` using minecraft.sendToChatFormat

+- user `leaftail1880` left
+  1. in telegram chat appears `-leaftail1880` using telegram.leaveTextFormat

+Pending...

+## Development

 For detailed instructions, see the [LeviLamina Documentation](https://lamina.levimc.org/developer_guides/tutorials/create_your_first_mod/)

-1. Generate a new repository from this template
+1. Clone the repository
-2. Clone the new repository
+2. Run `xmake project -k compile_commands` in the root of the repository
-3. Change the mod name and the expected LeviLamina version in `xmake.lua`
-4. Add your code.
-5. Run `xmake f -y -p windows -a x64 -m release` in the root of the repository
+3. Run `xmake f -m debug` in the root of the repository
-6. Run `xmake` to build the mod.
+4. Run `xmake` to build the mod.

 After a successful build, you will find mod in `bin/`